GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 ## Create a Form Recognizer resource

-1. Navigate to the Microsoft account associated with your Azure subscription at [https://portal.azure.com](https://portal.azure.com).
+1. Navigate to the Azure Portal [https://portal.azure.com](https://portal.azure.com), and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *Form Recognizer*, and create a **Form Recognizer** resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*